malctaylor15/Wine_Quality/README.md

 # Wine_Quality

 In this notebook we use Bayesian Analysis to understand what qualities make a red wine good or bad.
-The dataset is from UCI Machine Learning Repository here [https://archive.ics.uci.edu/ml/datasets/Wine+Quality] The dataset contains 12 variables that include chemical information about the wine and a quality.
+The dataset is from UCI Machine Learning Repository [here](https://archive.ics.uci.edu/ml/datasets/Wine+Quality) The dataset contains 12 variables that include chemical information about the wine and a quality.
 Quality is on a 1-10 scale and is categorical.

-# Bayesian Analysis Notebook
+## EDA

-In the Bayesian analysis notebook, we first look at the data distributions of each of the variables.
+In the first few steps, we begin looking at the distributions and histograms of all the variables.
+We can undertstand the range and more about the distributions of the data.
-We examine the summary statistics, histograms of each variable as well as density plots.

 ## Dependent Variable Transformation

-We then make the quality variable into a binary variable by splitting on the mean which is about 5.6.
+We make the quality variable into a binary variable by splitting on the mean which is about 5.6.
 When we make the column binary, we create a new column that is 0 where the quality is 5 or below and
 the column is 1 when quality is 6 or greater.
 This split gives 744 "0"s or low quality wines and 855 "high" quality wines.
 The ratio of high quality to low quality wines is around 1 which is good for now.